inno-apfel/DSC180A-Q1-Project/README.md

      - `out/forecast_tables`
      - `out/models`
      - `out/plots`

-- `all`: run the above targets in sequential order
+- `all`: run the above targets, except `clean`, in sequential order

+notes: stable versions of saved models are included by default, run `clean` to delete them if you wish

 ## Contributors